gialarconv/TimbaProject/README.md

 files with their corresponding information, and then inherit them to the .cpp class where I do the necessary functions for the correct operation of the project.

+In the header files, you can find 2 methods, the first "readFile", fulfills the function of reading the .txt, then filling a string vector with the information of each line, and then filling a float vector, with the numeric values, substringing each string line.

+The second function "render", fulfills the function of rendering the object and also, checking the animation to be shown on the screen.

+The .cpp file corresponds to the master class, where it performs all the necessary functions for the correct operation of the application, much of it is documented, so that it is easy to read.

 ![Cheat Sheet](Cheatsheet.PNG)